Hammad-Anjum/Eidos/README.md

 **Demo-day note**: flip `minimalChatPromptEnabled` OFF in Settings → Diagnostics → Flags before recording.
 Tool calling depends on it.

-## Demo video

-*Linked at submission.* The 3-minute video shows: a cluttered desk → camera → Eidos narrates "start with the coffee mug" → switch to voice "I have fifteen things and my brain stopped" → "energy 0-4?" → 1 task → voice-journal ramble about a hard conversation → 10 sec later recalled by name → voice "I just got criticized, I want to quit" → grounding script + breath → toggle Airplane Mode → repeat.
-Filmed on a real iPhone with a real AuDHD adult driving.

 ## License + acknowledgments

 - **Eidos source**: MIT (see `LICENSE`).